AbdelrahmanTelabrak/Android-Java-HospitalSystem/README.md

 -Patient Management: The app provides functionality to manage patient information, including their personal details, medical history, and assigned doctors.
 It enables healthcare professionals to access patient records quickly and make informed decisions.

 -Appointment Scheduling: Users can schedule and manage appointments for patients, ensuring a streamlined process and reducing waiting times.
-The app offers a user-friendly interface for scheduling, rescheduling, and canceling appointments, as well as sending reminders to patients.
+The app offers a user-friendly interface for scheduling, and canceling appointments.

 -Medical Records Management: The app facilitates the secure storage and organization of medical records.
 Users can add, update, and access patient medical records, including diagnoses, prescriptions, lab results, and imaging reports.